WASHINGTON AND IRELAND ELOPEMENT PHOTOGRAPHER

 I don’t make the rules.

 Like most “variable” climates, my best recommendation for clothing is “layers.”
 Light layers will keep you comfortable through sun, wind, rain, and who knows what else.
-And if you’re feeling optimistic, throw in a pair of shorts and a tank top.
-Who knows?
-You might get lucky.
+(Do not be surprised if you get all of the seasons in one day.)

-One other valuable thing to remember is a plug adapter.
+One valuable thing to remember is a plug adapter.
 The outlets are different over there!
 Another thing to keep in mind is the U.S. runs on 120 current, and Ireland runs on 230.
 So even if you use an adapter, you can’t use things like your hairdryer unless they’re “dual voltage.”
 Lots of small appliances these days are, but make sure to check yours!

 For my usual packing list, head over to the “How to Visit Ireland for Americans” article!